lavigarg05/vivino-project/ReadMe.txt

 6) All the above fields are also verified for the selected wine.

 7) It uses page object model where in all WebElements are stored in page wise classes in package src/main/java/objectRepository.
-8) Test is stored in 'features' folder
+8) Test is stored in 'features' folder --> SearchWine.feature
    Glue code is present in src/main/java/stepDefinitions Test Runner file is present at : /src/test/java/TestRunner.java To run the test --> TestRunner.java --> Run As --> JUnit Test